 Source: MStudioImages / Getty

 As a child who was adopted by one parent who was married to my other biological parent, I personally believe the sooner you confront the topic of adoption with your child the better.
 While this can be a sensitive subject that requires delicate handling, there is no need to hide this reality from your child and the knowledge of being adopted will in no way undermine or diminish the love they feel for you.
+If in the future they may want to contact their birth parents or their birth parents want to find them, a DNA test can be provided to make sure that they are who they say they are, no matter where they are based a DNA test can be provided, from DNA testing Boca Raton FL to DNA testing in Dallas TX, there will always be a way.

 Don’t worry if the disclosure of your child’s adoption status opens up other questions, just answer them the best you can and support your child as they understand this fact about themselves.
 If you’re trying to navigate this aspect of your family experience, here are some things to consider regarding how and when to tell your child.